Dr Tobias Winright

 His most recent books are the T&T Clark Handbook of Christian Ethics, published in 2021 by Bloomsbury/T&T Clark, and Serve and Protect: Selected Essays on Just Policing, published in 2020 by Cascade Books.

-His forthcoming book is entitled Just and Unjust Policing: A Catholic Moral Vision for Police Reform and due to be published by Georgetown University Press.
+His forthcoming book is entitled Just and Unjust Policing and due to be published by Georgetown University Press.
+He is also editing a revised and expanded edition of Green Discipleship: Theology and Ecology, due to be published by Cascade Books.

-He is Associate Editor of Health Care Ethics USA, and he has served as Co-Editor of the Journal of the Society of Christian Ethics and as Book Review Editor of Political Theology.
-He frequently contributes to The Tablet, America magazine, the National Catholic Reporter, and other periodicals.
+He is Associate Editor of Health Care Ethics USA, serves on the editorial board of the Journal of Catholic Social Thought, and he has served as Co-Editor of the Journal of the Society of Christian Ethics and as Book Review Editor of Political Theology.
+He frequently contributes to The TabletAmerica, Commonweal, the National Catholic Reporter, and other periodicals.
 He was Vice President of the College Theology Society from 2019 to 2021.

 Email: tobias.winright@slu.edu